RagnarB83/ash-documentation/docs/PySCF-interface.rst

 including the very powerful libcint integral library.

-ASH features a pretty good interface to PYSCF that allows one to conveniently use the various powerful DFT and WFT based features in the program that can be combined with the geometry optimization, surface scans, NEB, numerical frequencies, MD and metadynamics features of ASH.
+ASH features a pretty good interface to PYSCF that allows one to conveniently use the various powerful DFT and WFT based features in the program that can be combined with the geometry optimization, surface scans, NEB, numerical frequencies, QM/MM,  MD and metadynamics features of ASH.
-Due to the nature of PySCF as a Python library (with an essentially unlimited number of options) it is difficult to extensively support every PySCF feature and ASH instead takes the approach of writing wrapper-code around the most useful options.
+Due to the nature of PySCF as a Python library (with an essentially unlimited number of options) it is difficult to extensively support every PySCF feature and ASH instead takes the approach of writing wrapper-code around the most useful features.
+This makes it very easy to use PySCF within ASH for the most basic features but the drawback being that every single PySCF method can not be supported.
-If the use of special features inside PySCF are required it may be best to use PySCF directly (outside ASH) or contact us about adding the feature in the ASH interface.
+If the use of special features inside PySCF are required, you may have to use PySCF directly (outside ASH) or contact us about adding the feature in the ASH interface.

 **List of features:**